-In such a fast-paced industry with new clubs frequently coming and going, we take a look at some old Newcastle nightclubs that are no longer operating but left fond memories with thousands of party goers.
+In such a fast-paced industry, with new clubs frequently coming and going, we take a look at some old Newcastle nightclubs that are no longer operating but left fond memories with thousands of party goers.
+It’s interesting to take a step back and remember the glory days of our favourite old nightclubs.
+After all, these establishments paved the way for the dynamic clubbing scene that many people enjoy today.

 Between 1985 and 1999 the venue was known as Riverside and had a legendary reputation as an alternative music venue.
 Famous artists who played included Nirvana (their first live show outside North America was at the Riverside), The Smiths, The Stone Roses, Happy Mondays, Pearl Jam, Faithless, David Bowie and Oasis.